Deterministic generation of a four-qubit W state using one- and two-qubit gates: Abstract

 \section{Abstract}

 We propose an optical scheme to build an entangled network composed of $W$ state based on polarization encoded qubits (photons).
 This new setup consists of 2 $cNOT$ gates, 4 $V$ gates, 2 $Hadamard$ gates and basic optical tools such as polarizing beamsplitters ($PBS$s) and path couplers ($PC$s). $V$ gate is a specially-designed tool acting as a two-qubit gate which is composed of a $cNOT$ gate, 3 $PBS$s and a $PC$.
 By using this gate, one benefits from the temporarily generated optical degree of freedom, which is the spatial mode of a photon in the proposed scheme.
 Using an extra degree of freedom allows us to perform more capable processing for $W$-state creation protocols.
 We use four photons as input, which means we do not need entanglement as a resource.
 Also, we show that the proposed scheme can be implemented by operating the quantum optical gates which can be realized via current photonics technology.
+Additionally, we provide discussions of quantum contextuality and non-locality for W states.